OliverDemuth/MayaSignedDistanceFields/ligaments/README.md

 2. Copy and paste the *runLigamentCalculation.py* script into the *Python Script Editor*
 3. Adjust the user defined variables in the script and execute it

-The ligament lengths will be keyed into the attributes of 'jointName' for each frame.
+The ligament lengths will be keyed into the attributes of ``jointName`` for each frame.
 Maya will become unresponsive until the calculations are done.
 A progress bar will be updated according to the progress made.
 The ligament length calculations can be cancelled at any time by pressing *esc* without losing any progress.

 #### From the command line (terminal)
 Autodesk Maya does not need to be open.